 The Art of Learning (Academic Tutoring) in Suite 206:

 Elizabeth Rowley, Owner

 For the past decade, Elizabeth Rowley has been helping kids find a way to love learning.
 A past Elementary School teacher with a multi-sensory approach to curriculum, she has taught Language Arts, Math, Science and Social Studies to all ages.
 Her enthusiasm for teaching with both art integration and traditional methodology has contributed to her students’ academic successes.

 Elizabeth spent most of her childhood in upstate New York.
 After graduating from high school in 2001, she decided to venture across the country to attend Arizona State University.
 In 2005, she graduated with a Bachelor’s Degree in Elementary Education.
 Before opening her own tutoring business, Elizabeth worked at a multi-age, child-centered school, which had project-based learning through the arts.
 She was named “Teacher of the Year” as a result of her commitment to her school community.
-Many Artplay families have expressed interest in having a fun tutor for their child, rather than using a large tutoring company or putting their child in summer school.
-So, we now offer academic tutoring sessions that will engage your child in the arts, while they learn.
+Many Artplay families have expressed interest in having a private 1:1 tutor for their child, rather than using a large tutoring company.
+Website: theartoflearningaz.com

 Carla is a licensed naturopathic primary care physician.
 Her general medical practice focuses on pediatric health, as well as women’s health.
 She specializes in botanical medicine and acupuncture/acupressure.
 Her approach to care uses gentle, non-invasive therapies including diet and nutritional counseling, plus medical grade supplements.